sage-code/maj/README.md

 # Maj

 Maj is a Romance language with short words and simple grammar.
-It can be used for debates, study, and entertainment.
-Maj words are designed to be easy to speak and understand.

-Maj can be learned quickly by anyone who knows the Latin alphabet.
-Initial documentation for Maj is written in English but we hope we will translate documentation in other languages.
+Initial documentation for Maj is written in English but we will translate it into other languages as well.

 **Attributes ...**